dk14/wolfram-mega/docs/dsl.md

 > `dsl.unsafe` has numerics and sets as well.

-> Note - using payment contexts makes it more challenging to find a source of perfect hedge.
+> Note - using payment contexts makes it more challenging for engineer to find a source of perfect hedge.
 Information is not erased (stacktrace poits to a branch responsible), just not obvious at first glance, since it does not point to `pay`.
 Especially with numerics where the outcome is hidden in binary tree. `PerfectHedgeError` has a `state` field to improve tracking.

 > Theoretically, typescript to typescript transpiler (or a tricky macro) can force shadowing (and hide `accounts => `), thus making `dsl.unsafe` calls safe.
 It can also rewrite `dsl.if` to typescript's `if`.